Our skills development groups are for riders generally age 10 to 16

 What happens after CSP Skillz?

-Towards the end of your time in Skillz, normally second year ‘youth B’ (minimum fourteen and a half) there will be opportunities to join RDP sessions (Rider Development Pathway) and ultimately be involved with all RDP activities providing you are a first claim CSP member.
+Towards the end of your time in Skillz, normally first year ‘youth A’ (minimum age 14) there will be opportunities to join RDP sessions (Rider Development Pathway) and ultimately be involved with all RDP activities providing you are a first claim CSP member.

 We stress here that although this is a natural progression and there is no selection process the coaches have the timing of a rider’s move at their discretion.